 Upon the death of a spouse, as long as you were married for at least nine months (exceptions apply), you’ll be eligible for survivor benefits.
 Survivor benefits entitle the surviving spouse to the higher of his or her own Social Security benefit or their deceased spouse’s, but not both.
 Survivor benefits are an essential retirement planning strategy – it’s life insurance.

 “Couples should never decide just to take Social Security on a whim, do some analysis if for no other reason than to determine the optimal survivor benefit – your surviving spouse will thank you.”

 Survival spousal Social Security benefits are unique in many ways.
-You can collect the survivor benefit as early as age 60, but you’ll only receive 70% of the amount you’d get if you wait until your FRA.
+You can collect the survivor benefit as early as age 60, but you’ll only receive 70% of the amount if you wait until your FRA.
 There are also many ways you can maximize the survivor benefit.